Your A to Z’s of Air Conditioning

 Ducted System

-A Ducted System is installed internally, often within a roof.
+A Ducted air conditioning System is installed internally, often within a roof.
 From a central unit, a number of ducts either cool or heat separate rooms.
+This type of AC system requires a certain amount of space for installation, therefore making it more suitable for commercial spaces or larger homes.

 HVAC